 You will need the following materials for this lab:

 - KWIK-KEY to Immatures and Wingless Adult Insects

 - Stereoscopic microscope

 - Larvae -- holometabolous immatures.

-There are only two ametabolous orders, Archeognatha and Thysanura.
-The young of these insects are identical in appearance to the adults, but smaller in size.
+In Protura, Diplura, Collembola, Archeognatha, and Thysanura, the young are identical in appearance to the adults, but smaller in size.
 They are also sexually immature, but there is no way to tell this by looking at them.